 At a time when transgender people are literally fighting for their lives, centering the conversation around their genitalia is so offensive and pathetic.
 40% of transgender people report attempting suicide, in addition to legitimate fears of being murdered.
 What is concerning to me about this argument is that most people who identify as gender critical (trans-exclusionary), are often supporters of feminism, same-sex marriage, and other progressive ideas.
 Articulate and armed with essentialist biology, many of them are and have achieved incredible feats of mental gymnastics.
 The bizarre venn diagram of trans exclusionary people include radical feminists and religious right-wing conservatives.
 Wouldn’t you ask yourself about the company you keep?
 That your ideology about transgender people is identical to Mike Pence, Donald Trump, and white nationalists?

 They argue about political correctness.
-Of the language, or of censorship.
-Political correctness is often conflated with infringement of free speech, when it’s honestly just about compassion and empathy for another person’s experience.
+Of the language, or censorship.
+Political correctness is often conflated with infringement of free speech when it’s honestly just about compassion and empathy for another person’s experience.
 Additionally, the amount of pushback and anger that Rowling is receiving from the queer community reinforces their argument that the “trans cult” is pushing these ideas so forcefully that they’re stifling free speech and the free exchange of ideas.
 But it’s 2020.
 Why wouldn’t we hold people accountable for their language?
-If a marginalized group of people say, “your exclusive language causes direct harm to our community,” why wouldn’t those with more privilege listen and adjust the language?
+I wonder if this backlash is affecting her sales.
+The publishing department might have started taking damage control by taking different measures.
+They might do a response survey with the help of online tools such as those found in this website or maybe find other ways to control the situation.
+Anyway, if a marginalized group of people say, “your exclusive language causes direct harm to our community,” why wouldn’t those with more privilege listen and adjust the language?

 Why am I so focused about TERFs and J.K.
 Rowling when I should be focusing on the Black Lives Matter movement?
 Wouldn’t it be helpful to bury Rowling’s tweets and not bring anymore attention to her?
 Well, actually, yes.
 So for the rest of this letter, I won’t address her; I will instead focus on who is most harmed by the effects of trans exclusionary beliefs and why the bigoted ideology she has promoted is dangerous to the queer community.